Services Overview

 • Positron Emission Tomography – Computed Tomography (PET-CT)

-• Radionuclide Therapy (including Iodine-131 for thyrotoxicosis, Iodine-131 for thyroid cancer ablation, Lutetium-177 PSMA for Prostate Cancer, Lutetium-177 Dotatoc for neuroendocrine tumor.)
+• Radionuclide Therapy (including Iodine-131 for thyrotoxicosis, Iodine-131 for thyroid cancer ablation, Lutetium-177 PSMA for Prostate Cancer, Lutetium-177 for neuroendocrine tumor.)

 Service Hours & Contact